NASWA-OpenUI/Overview/Open UI Initiative Module Set.md

 ## Status: Work in Progress

-From research to date, this documents what we believe the Open UI Module Set ought to include.
-We know this will be an iterative process, including getting feedback on this document directly as well as validating our assumptions while we dig into modules’ technical specifications and/or begin prototyping or pilot testing.
+Based on our research to date, this document outlines what we believe the Open UI Module Set should include.
+We recognize this will be an iterative process—refining our approach through direct feedback on this document, validating assumptions as we explore technical specifications, and adjusting as we move into prototyping or pilot testing.

 ## Background